Xiao9905/xiao9905.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Xiao Liu (刘潇).
-I am a first year master student in Computer Science at Tsinghua University.
+I am a first year master student in Computer Science at Tsinghua University, supervised by Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/).
 My major research interests include machine learning, knowledge graphs and data mining.

-Currently I am investigating approaches to construct large-scale knowledge graphs in an unsupervised or self-supervised fashion (i.e., without human supervision).
-Constructing knowledge graphs have been a central challenge for decades in my field, and thanks to the boosting pre-trained models and self-supervised learning,
+Currently I am seeking for approaches to ***construct large-scale knowledge graphs in an unsupervised or self-supervised fashion*** (i.e., without human supervision).
+Constructing knowledge graphs have been a central challenge for decades in my field, and thanks to the boosting pre-trained models and self-supervised learning, this goal could be achieved soon.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.